Surgical Menopause Advisory Committee

 Malcolm loves reading biographies and thrillers, enjoys cycling and walking and once wrote half a novel (And then stopped on the birth of his first child !)
 He also loves the theatre, cooking and hot hatches.

 “Surgical menopause is an important for me as it is a very effective way to allow women with PMDD stop living miserably.
 And start living.”

 Hannah Short is an accredited specialist in female hormonal health (menopause and premenstrual disorders), GP and medical writer.
 After obtaining her undergraduate degree in Human Sciences from the University of Oxford, she went on to complete her medical training at the University of Cambridge and qualified in 2009.

-Hannah entered surgical menopause herself at the age of 35, and is passionate about improving menopause care for women.
+Hannah experienced surgical menopause at the age of 35 and is passionate about improving menopause care for women.
 She also has a keen interest in plant-based nutrition and the impact of climate change on public health, and has undertaken further training in lifestyle medicine.

 Hannah loves being outdoors, is a keen runner and cyclist, and enjoys reading and playing the piano.
 She lives in Suffolk with her husband and two Maine Coon cats.

 Diane is a Psychotherapist, Menopause Expert and Wellbeing Consultant who specializes in working privately with women and couples guiding and supporting them through menopause, midlife and beyond.
 She also provides bespoke menopause training and support solutions for businesses and organizations and menopause training for therapists.